ly774508966/Hyper_Glove/README.md

-hyper_glove
+Hyper_Glove
 ===========

-A software repository for the hyper glove.
-This repository governs reading and processing data from hyper glove.
+A software repository for the Hyper Glove.
+This repository governs reading and processing data from the Hyper Glove.